icicleio/icicle/README.md

 **Icicle is a PHP library for writing *asynchronous* code using *synchronous* coding techniques.**

-Icicle uses [Promises](#promises) and [Coroutines](#coroutines) to facilitate writing asynchronous code using techniques normally used to write synchronous code, such as returning values and throwing exceptions, instead of using nested callbacks typically found in asynchronous code.
+Icicle uses [Coroutines](#coroutines) built with [Promises](#promises) to facilitate writing asynchronous code using techniques normally used to write synchronous code, such as returning values and throwing exceptions, instead of using nested callbacks typically found in asynchronous code.

 #### Library Constructs

+- [Coroutines](#coroutines): Interruptible functions for building asynchronous code using synchronous coding patterns and error handling.
 - [Promises](#promises): Placeholders for future values of asynchronous operations.
 Callbacks registered with promises may return values and throw exceptions.
-- [Coroutines](#coroutines): Interruptible functions for building asynchronous code using synchronous coding patterns and error handling.
 - [Loop (event loop)](#loop): Used to schedule functions, run timers, handle signals, and poll sockets for pending data or available writes.
 - [Sockets](#sockets): Implement asynchronous network and file operations.
 - [Streams](#streams) Common interface for reading and writing from sockets or transforming data.